Menorah Primary School

 Outcomes for disadvantaged pupils

-Our strategies to address our disadvantaged pupils are well targeted as evidenced in our KS2 SATs results 2021 – 2022.
-The combined average scaled score for Reading and Mathematics was 107
+Our strategies to address our disadvantaged pupils are well targeted as evidenced in our KS1 SATs results 2022 – 2023.
+The one disadvantaged pupil achieved the exp standard in Reading, Writing, Mathematics and Science.

 Externally provided programmes